Brightburn: Plot

 Tori and Kyle inform Brandon of Noah's death, which the police believe was an accident.
-Brandon, attempting to cover up his actions, shows no emotion and attempts to dismiss it.
-Suspecting him to be the killer, Kyle finds Brandon's blood-stained shirt, and shows it to Tori, who refuses to believe Brandon is responsible.
-As a way to get rid of the evil being, Kyle takes him on a father-son hunting trip in the woods.
-He attempts to shoot and kill Brandon with his hunting rifle, but the bullet bounces off the back of his head.
-Brandon retaliates, and kills Kyle with heat vision.
+Brandon attempts to cover up his action by dismissing his involvement.
+Suspecting him to be the culprit, Kyle finds Brandon's blood-stained shirt, and shows it to Tori, who refuses to believe Brandon is responsible.
+Kyle lures Brandon on a father–son hunting trip in the woods.
+He attempts to shoot Brandon with his hunting rifle, but the bullet bounces off the back of his head.
+Brandon retaliates and kills Kyle with heat vision.

-The sheriff arrives at the Breyers's residence, showing Tori the symbol found at the scenes of Erika's and Noah's deaths, suggesting they are connected.
+The sheriff arrives at the Breyers' residence, showing Tori the symbol found at the scenes of Erika's and Noah's deaths, suggesting they are connected.
 Tori finds Brandon's notebook with drawings of his murders and the message, "Take the world."
-She calls Kyle, but Brandon answers and implies he is coming for her.
+She calls Kyle, but Brandon answers, saying he is coming for her.

 Brandon returns and begins destroying the house.
 Tori calls the police, but Brandon swiftly kills the officers before backup can arrive.
-Remembering that the ship's hull can harm him, Tori runs to the barn and discovers Erika's eviscerated body.
-Tori tries to stab him with a piece of the ship while emotionally subduing the pursuing Brandon, but fails.
-Enraged, he flies her high up into the sky, and drops her to her death.
-After watching her fall, he notices an oncoming airplane and destroys it.
+Remembering that the ship's hull can harm him, Tori runs to the barn and discovers Erika's eviscerated body near the ship.
+Brandon pursues her into the barn.
+When he finds her, Tori tries to reassure the good side of Brandon.
+Using the distraction to get close, she attempts to stab him with a metal piece of the ship, but Brandon anticipates the attack and catches her arm.
+Heartbroken and enraged by her betrayal, he takes her high up to the stratosphere and drops her to her death.
+After watching her fall, he notices an oncoming airplane.

 The following morning, the airplane is revealed to have crashed into the farmhouse, destroying evidence of the murders from the previous night.
 Brandon's symbol is seen painted on a piece of the plane wreckage as rescue workers attend to him.
-In the credits, Brandon is seen in news reports over the locations of various disasters as an online conspiracy theorist points out the existence of other superpowered beings, and urges the public to take action before it is too late.
+In the credits, Brandon is seen in news reports over the locations of various disasters as an online conspiracy theorist points out the existence of other superpowered beings and urges the public to take action before it is too late.